JonZeolla/JonZeolla.github.io/docs/labs/container-security-101.md

 it?
 Think again!

 You also may be asking, which of the above standard SBOM formats did this output in?
 Great question; and the answer is none of the above.
-When you run with the `json` output format (like we did above) `syft` uses a proprietary SBOM format to "get as much information out of Syft as possible!"
+When you run with the `json` output format (like we just did) `syft` uses a proprietary SBOM format to "get as much information out of Syft as possible!"

 ## Vulnerability scanning images